 In a busy life, each day gives you dozens of opportunities to leave the Red zone and move toward Green.
 Each time you do this, you gradually strengthen the neural substrates of Green, one synapse at a time.

 It behooves us center in Green as much as we can – using Green approaches for threats and opportunities and leave Red as soon as possible.
 This is the foundation of psychological healing, long-term health, everyday well-being, personal growth, spiritual practice, and a peaceful and widely prosperous world.

 With mindfulness, not only can you learn to listen to your body, you can—with practice—tell your body how you want it to feel.
 You can regain control, something everyone with pain wants: to control your life again and put pain in the back seat.

 Mindfulness is one of the top techniques required to manage pain.
 Most importantly, by being mindful of our bodies and emotions, we can manage the fear of being out of control, put pain in its place, and be in command of our own lives.

-http://www.becomebodywise.net/wp-content/uploads/2017/08/bodywise_physical_therapy_portland_33.jpg250735bodywisehttp://www.becomebodywise.net/wp-content/uploads/2015/12/bodywise-web-logo.pngbodywise2017-08-25 22:44:412017-08-25 22:44:41The Connection between Mindfulness and Pain
+https://www.becomebodywise.net/wp-content/uploads/2017/08/bodywise_physical_therapy_portland_33.jpg250735bodywisehttps://www.becomebodywise.net/wp-content/uploads/2021/03/bodywise-physical-therapy-portland-oregon-logo-icon-sm.pngbodywise2017-08-25 22:44:412017-08-25 22:44:41The Connection between Mindfulness and Pain

 Most people all over North America are familiar with Pilates – it is still is one of the fastest growing exercises in the world.
 And millions more have experienced the physical fitness benefits of added strength, length, and agility that it provides.